-In the interest of learning and developing considerate and responsible information communication technology (ICT) practices in the community, and to take advantage of the face to face socialisation opportunities afforded to young people in a school setting, mobile phones and other electronic devices are not permitted for student use during the school day.
+In the interest of learning and developing considerate and responsible information communication technology (ICT) practices in the community, and to take advantage of the face-to-face socialisation opportunities afforded to young people in a school setting, mobile phones and other electronic devices are not permitted for student use during the school day.

 Whilst the college acknowledges that the students may need to have their mobile phones at school, it is expected that they adhere to the following:

 - mobile phones and other electronic devices must be switched off and out of sight at all times during school hours.
-If an electronic device is heard or seen in the possession of a student it will be confiscated.
+If an electronic device is heard or seen in the possession of a student, it will be confiscated.
 These can be collected after 3:25pm from the Front Office - parents are discouraged from allowing their child to contact them via mobile phone during the day and visa versa.
 Parents and students should not contact each other directly during school hours, unless via the Front Office - in the interests of our duty of care, in the event of illness, a student must report to the front office and staff will contact the parent/caregivers.
 A student must not use his/her mobile to make personal arrangements to be picked up from school - he/she must do this through the Front Office - Phone cameras or digital cameras are not permitted to be used on campus (unless for legitimate approved lesson purposes).
+Non adherence will result in the confiscation of the items used - Students with Smart Watches and other internet connected devices that are worn, should set the watch to 'school mode' during the day.
+The expectation is that students are only to use Smart Watches to tell the time and not to receive messages.

-Non adherence will result in the confiscation of the items used - All electronic devices need to be switched off (silent) and handed in to invigilators prior to examinations - Senior staff will have the discretionary decision of when a mobile phone or electronic device shall be returned to students, based on the nature or history of misuse.
+- All electronic devices need to be switched off (silent) and handed in to invigilators prior to examinations - Senior staff will have the discretionary decision of when a mobile phone or electronic device shall be returned to students, based on the nature or history of misuse.
 Items may be retained by senior staff until the parents are invited to collect them.